 The Brake Disc (Brake Rotor), which is what the brake pads squeeze against to stop the wheels;

-The Brake Pads, which are specially made heat-resistant buffers that absorb motion energy through friction in order to stop your car.
+The Brake Pad, which are specially made heat-resistant buffers that absorb motion energy through friction in order to stop your car.

 The Brake Line, transfers brake fluid pressure in order to squeeze the brake pads against the brake disk, creating stopping friction.

 Sometimes it becomes necessary to get a break fluid flush if for example, you begin to notice they’re not responding when you press the brake pedal.
 Pads squeak when they go bad, but so too does the brake rotor when it’s warped.
 A warped caliper can also cause squeaking, and all these problems can cause pulsing as mentioned before.